locnnil/workshop/docs/explanation/interfaces/gpu-interface.rst

 ------------------

 To enable this mechanism,
-|project_markup| creates a GPU interface slot
+|project_markup| provides a GPU interface slot
-that multiple GPU interface plugs can :ref:`connect <exp_interface_connections>` to.
+to which multiple GPU interface plugs can :ref:`connect <exp_interface_connections>`.

 When an SDK is installed
 during :command:`launch` and :command:`refresh`,
-|project_markup| checks that the plug that targets the slot
+|project_markup| checks that the plug targeting the slot
 passes :ref:`validation <exp_interfaces_validation>`.
 If the plug passes these checks, it is automatically connected.

-To make sure the plug has connected to the slot:
+To ensure the plug has connected to the slot:

 .. code-block:: console